DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 Assuming BigBang has installed successfully, additional tests residing within the `./tests` folder of this repository are run against the deployed cluster.

-Currently there are 3 test scripts that test the following:
+Currently, there are three test scripts that test the following:

-- wait for resources to be ready, ensures everything goes to running at a kubernetes level
+* Wait for resources to be ready, ensures everything goes to running at a kubernetes level.
-- curl VirtualService endpoints, to validate istio works + the UIs are up
+* Curl VirtualService endpoints, to validate istio works + the UIs are up.
-- fetch a list of non-IB images (this test never fails but provides some contextual info)
+* Fetch a list of non-IB images; this test never fails, but provides some contextual info.

 ### Teardown